cksystemsteaching/selfie/book.md

 Seven bits, for example, can distinguish 128 different values.
 Thus binary encoding in seven bits but without twos complement supports representing 0 through 127.
 With twos complement it is the same number of different values but shifted by 64, that is, it supports representing -64 through 63 including 0.
 Adding more bits, fortunately, still doubles the number of different values that can be represented, no matter if we use twos complement or not.

 But why does the above example work if seven bits only fit -64 through 63?
 Both, 85 and 86 are clearly outside that range.
 It works but only for the actual subtraction operation.
 In other words, the encoding of 85 and 86 in seven bits is correct but only if we *interpret* their binary encoding as *unsigned* from 0 to 127.
-If, on the other hand, we interpret them as *signed* from -64 to 63 using twos complement for negative numbers, their encoding in seven bits is incorrect since:
+If, on the other hand, we interpret it as *signed* from -64 to 63 using twos complement for negative numbers, their encoding in seven bits is incorrect since:

 ```
 1010101 = 85 in unsigned interpretation